-Moussaka has gotten a bad rep over the years but I put that down to the questionable quality of the meat sometimes used.
+Moussaka has gotten a bad rep over the years but that can be down to the questionable quality of the meat sometimes used.
 The lamb needs to be good quality, otherwise the aubergine layer turns into a sponge for all the fat.
-I can’t understand why people would take a traditional Greek dish such as moussaka and cover it with Parmesan or cheddar.
-This is all the more delicious with the introduction of feta cheese, which is undoubtedly one of the most famous Greek cheeses.
+And, this is all the more delicious with the introduction of feta cheese, which is undoubtedly one of the most famous Greek cheeses.
 The salty, tangy flavour of feta partners beautifully with the rich lamb sauce and is crumbled over the bechamel sauce.

 Serves 4, generously